Welcome to St. Paul’s Episcopal Church!

 St. Paul’s is pleased to offer electronic giving options for your regular pledge payments or other contributions to the church.

 You may still contribute by check but now you may give securely by clicking: ONLINE GIVING.
-If you prefer, you can also give to a specific fund online.

 You may also contribute on your phone by texting stpaulsegive to 73256 followed by your gift amount.
 For example; stpaulsegive $25.